 What Exactly Is World Showcase?

-We're so glad you asked!
+We're so hoppy you asked!
 EPCOT comprises different lands or four distinct neighborhoods: World Celebration, World Nature, World Discovery and World Showcase.
 When you first enter the park, you'll be greeted by the iconic geospheric ball.
 That's the Spaceship Earth attraction, and it's located in the World Celebration section of the park.
 (The front area of the park was formerly named Future World, divided into East and West.)

 World Celebration, World Nature and World Discovery are where most of the attractions are located, including the headliners, Soarin' Around the World, Test Track and the brand-new Guardians of the Galaxy: Cosmic Rewind.
 These three areas of the park celebrate science, technology, nature and imagination!